404Nix/ExpenseTracker/README.md

 ## 👨‍💻 Author

-Built with ❤️ by you 🚀
+Built with ❤️ by me 🚀